ajayboddu-2006/USB_2.O_RTL_To_GDSII_Flow_using_OpenLANE_and_Skywater_PDKs/README.md

 # RTL to GDSII Flow

 ## Overview
-This repository demonstrates the complete ASIC design flow from RTL (Register Transfer Level) to GDSII using open-source tools like OpenLane, Yosys, Magic, and KLayout.
-The project follows a structured approach covering synthesis, floorplanning, placement, routing, and signoff steps, leading to the final GDSII layout.
+"This repository demonstrates the implementation of the RTL-to-GDSII flow for **High speed USB 2.0 device**, using open-source tool **OpenLANE**.
+The project covers all key steps, including synthesis, floorplanning, placement, routing, and signoff, leading to the final GDSII layout.

 ## Objectives
 - Understand and implement the RTL to GDSII flow.